2023 Fundraiser - Lebanon

 Through the project, more than 1000 children and youth from less advantaged families will gain access to free and inclusive street sports.

-WDF’s 2023 fundraiser, Empowering Lebanese and refugee children and youth through sports to prevent NCDs, will be rolled out by GAME Lebanon, an international NGO working for social change through youth-led street sports and culture.
+WDF’s 2023 fundraiser, Empowering Lebanese and refugee children and youth through sports to prevent NCDs, was rolled out by GAME Lebanon, an international NGO working for social change through youth-led street sports and culture.
 GAME has been active in Lebanon since 2007.

-The project will focus on strengthening access to public spaces for sports, addressing physical inactivity in children and youth in urban areas across Lebanon and nurturing participants’ life skills through training built around GAME’s Street Sports for Life Skills curriculum.
+The project focused on strengthening access to public spaces for sports, addressing physical inactivity in children and youth in urban areas across Lebanon and nurturing participants’ life skills through training built around GAME’s Street Sports for Life Skills curriculum.

-It will target Lebanese and refugee children and youth who live in disadvantaged urban communities and need to be more active in sports activities.
-It will also focus on increasing awareness about the importance of physical activity and healthy lifestyle within their local communities.
+It supported Lebanese and refugee children and youth who live in disadvantaged urban communities and need to be more active in sports activities.
+It also focused on increasing awareness about the importance of physical activity and healthy lifestyle within their local communities.

 Watch how the project is empowering children and youth in Lebanon